 What is the training/education of the staff?

-All of our Lead Guides and Assistant Guides have their AMI certification for the level at which they work.
+All of our Guides have their AMI certification for the level at which they work.
 Some are certified at more than one program level, and many have their Masters of Education as well.
 We ask all staff to participate in continuing education/professional development every year.
-We look to Montessori Northwest (MNW), the AMI training center in Portland, as well as Association Montessori Intenationale (AMI), AMI-USA, the North American Montessori Association (NAMTA), and the Oregon Montessori Association (OMA), for professional development in the realms of Montessori.
-Additionally, we seek professional development outside the world of Montessori in child development, early childhood education, and more.
+We look to Montessori Northwest (MNW), the AMI training center in Portland, as well as Association Montessori Internationale (AMI), AMI-USA, the North American Montessori Association (NAMTA), and the Oregon Montessori Association (OMA), for professional development in the realms of Montessori.
+Additionally, we seek professional development outside the world of Montessori in child development, early childhood education, compassionate communication, and more!